 Grown most of the year, you’ll always be able to find Shishitos in Japanese markets — and much like they’re showing up more so in mainstream restaurants now, they’re also moving into mainstream markets as they gain in popularity.
 And I often spot them at my local Farmers Market.

-Enjoy every last on of your beautifully blistered shishito peppers!
+Enjoy every last one of your beautifully Blistered Shishito Peppers!

-- 8 ounces fresh Shishito peppers, washed and dried
+- 8 ounces or so fresh Shishito peppers, washed and dried

 - grapeseed oil